 If a speech has ever stirred you to tears, anger or pure joy, you've likely heard a declamation.
 A declamation is a formal speech that includes rhetorical language, demonstrative gestures and forceful emphasis to get a speaker's point across.
 Declamations are used in dramatic oratory exercises and competitions, but they're also a common way to get an audience to believe what you say.

 Examples of Memorable Declamations

-Any speech given with passion and strong emotion could be considered a declamation.
-Declamation examples would include Martin Luther King’s "I Have a Dream" speech and Abraham Lincoln's Gettysburg Address.
-Oratory began in ancient times and will continue as long as people are fervent about their ideals.
+Any speech that's delivered with passion and strong emotion could be considered a declamation.
+Declamation examples would include Martin Luther King Jr.'s "I Have a Dream" speech and Abraham Lincoln's Gettysburg Address.
+Oration began in ancient times and will continue as long as people are fervent about their ideals.

 "As a matter of fact, I feel myself to be a greater friend of the British now than ever before.
 One reason is that they are today in distress.
 My very friendship, therefore, demands that I should try to save them from their mistakes.
 As I view the situation, they are on the brink of an abyss.
 It, therefore, becomes my duty to warn them of their danger even though it may, for the time being, anger them to the point of cutting off the friendly hand that is stretched out to help them.
 People may laugh, nevertheless that is my claim.
 At a time when I may have to launch the biggest struggle of my life, I may not harbour hatred against anybody."

 Declamation can also be a slogan, such as "Fur is Dead" to protest the wearing of animal fur.
 It could be a sentence, taken alone or from a speech, like Patrick Henry's "Give me liberty or give me death" or "Remember the Alamo."